DontCallMeJennay/Case-Study-Declutter/README.md

 * Used Gulp script for building Sass files, minifying JS files, and minimizing images; Pug CLI to build HTML files; and Concurrently to run both watch scripts at once.
 * Built out content pages with Flower Ipsum text, CSS Flexboxes for layout, and previously created images.

 * Researched the code assets made available by the adoption network; built rudimentary Vue page to mimic adoption page.
 * Investigated vendor buttons and banners.
 Paypal and Amazon generate their own payment assets for business customers, but I currently have no access to those, so placeholder images were substituted.
 * Continued building content pages and styling as I went.
 I planned the containers to change from row to column when switching from desktop to mobile.
 * Investigated Facebook plugins, integrated necessary scripts into templates, and reconfigured home page layout to accommodate the plugin.
 * Added a Google Map to the contacts page along with the address and driving directions, because why not.

 * Split up the unwieldy SCSS file into several files.
 * Confirmed photo credits and completed Credits page.
 * Wrote and tested media queries for device responsiveness.
 * Completed first version of full site.

 * Converted to dynamic site with Express
-* Converted repeating content (Success Stories, Events, etc.) to Vues
+* Converted repeating content (Success Stories, Events, etc.) to Vue components
 * Investigated hosting options and deployed to Heroku.

 [Now with live demo! :D](https://blooming-shore-64488.herokuapp.com/)

 * Reviewed accessibility and corrected ARIA issues.
-(The Facebook plugin breaks keyboard navigation; is it still necessary?)
+* Removed Facebook plugin--it was a tab trap and it didn't fit well--and added news items to front page
+*

+## Conclusion

 ## Next steps (in no particular order)
-* SEO evaluation
-* Investigate email list setup: is backend functionality required?
-* Make pseudo-functional system for comparing plants and putting in an adoption request
-* Consider adding an interface to allow non-tech-savvy people to update the content areas
-* Consider setting up database and authentication system for content management
-* Clear GitHub issue list
+* Clear GitHub issue list (mostly cosmetic issues)